This Slow Cooker Tri-Tip Roast is the perfect Sunday, or any day, supper! Start it in the morning and have a delicious meal that evening!

 Anna gave me this slow cooker tri-tip roast recipe about 8 years ago.
 I have made it several times which satisfies my family's desire for a comfort food meal.

-If you don't have a slow-cooker (Crock-pot®) or prefer to cook this in the oven, bake it at 325° for 2 to 3 hours.
-Add a salad, creamed corn and a comforting dessert and you'll have a Gr8 meal!
-Enjoy!
+If you don't have a slow-cooker (Crock-pot®) or prefer to cook this in the oven, you definitely can!
+Simply cover it with foil, and roast it at 325° for 2 to 3 hours.

 Slow Cooker Tri-Tip Roast